 - Use traveling air removable bags for blankets and pillows.
 These bags can be rolled up to remove the air.
 It will then be a thin 2-3 inch bag you can easily place in the vehicle.

 - Use trash bags for clothes.
-If you don't have your luggage or zipper bags with you because you are rushing out of the dorm, you can use large trash bags for clothes.
+If you don't have your luggage or zipper bags with you because you are rushing out of the dorm, you can use large trash bags (Affiliate Link) for clothes.
 It will be flexible enough to move around and store in the car.

 - Reusable, collapsible zipper bags.
 Large zipper bags are great for moving into dorms.
 Nothing falls out of them, and they can easily stack in cars and carts to move them.